'The Aotearoa New Zealand children’s book that inspired me'

 Katharine J Adams

-finalist in the Young Adult Fiction Award for TONIGHT, I BURN (Hachette Aotearoa New Zealand)
+Finalist in the Young Adult Fiction Award for TONIGHT, I BURN (Hachette Aotearoa New Zealand)

 Katherine J Adams and Those Violent Delights